Rigidity of the Torelli subgroup in $Out(F_N)$: Commuting normal subgroups and invariant splittings

 \begin{remark} We warn the reader that we do not claim anything about edge stabilizers of the splitting $U$, in particular $U$ need not be a free splitting or even a cyclic splitting of $F_N$. \end{remark}

-In our proof of Proposition~\ref{prop:splitting-stabilized}, we will make use of the following theorem of Guirardel and the second named author.
+In our proof of Proposition~\ref{prop:splitting-stabilized}, we will make use of the following theorem of Guirardel and the second named author (given by applying \cite[Theorem~6.12]{GH} with $H$ equal to the elementwise stabilizer of $\mathcal{C}$).

-\begin{theo}[{\cite{GH}}] There exists an $\Out(F_N)$-equivariant map which assigns to every collection $\mathcal{C}$ of free splittings of $F_N$ whose elementwise $\Out(F_N)$-stabilizer is infinite, a nontrivial splitting $U_\calc$ of $F_N$ whose vertex set $V(U_\calc)$ has an $F_N$-invariant partition $V(U_\calc)=V_1\dunion V_2$ with the following properties: \begin{enumerate} \item For every vertex $v\in V_1$, the following hold: \begin{enumerate} \item the vertex stabilizer $G_v$ has a nontrivial Grushko decomposition relative to its incident edge stabilizers, \item every outer automorphism in the elementwise stabilizer of the collection $\calc$ in $\ia$ has a representative in $\Aut(F_N)$ which restricts to the identity on $G_v$. \end{enumerate} \item The collection of all conjugacy classes of stabilizers of vertices in $V_2$ is a free factor system of $F_N$. \end{enumerate} \end{theo}
+\begin{theo}[{\cite[Theorem~6.12]{GH}}] There exists an $\Out(F_N)$-equivariant map which assigns to every collection $\mathcal{C}$ of free splittings of $F_N$ whose elementwise $\Out(F_N)$-stabilizer is infinite, a nontrivial splitting $U_\calc$ of $F_N$ whose vertex set $V(U_\calc)$ has an $F_N$-invariant partition $V(U_\calc)=V_1\dunion V_2$ with the following properties: \begin{enumerate} \item For every vertex $v\in V_1$, the following hold: \begin{enumerate} \item either there exists an edge with trivial stabilizer incident on $v$, or the vertex stabilizer $G_v$ has a nontrivial Grushko decomposition relative to its incident edge stabilizers, \item every outer automorphism in the elementwise stabilizer of the collection $\calc$ in $\ia$ has a representative in $\Aut(F_N)$ which restricts to the identity on $G_v$. \end{enumerate} \item The collection of all conjugacy classes of stabilizers of vertices in $V_2$ is a free factor system of $F_N$. \end{enumerate} \end{theo}

 \begin{remark} The idea behind the proof of Theorem~\ref{theo:canonical-splitting} is the following: denoting by $\tilde{K}$ the preimage of $K$ in $\Aut(F_N)$, every tree in $\calc$ can be viewed as a splitting of $\tilde{K}$.
 There is a $\tilde{K}$-deformation space $\mathcal{D}_\calc$ naturally associated to $\calc$, and the tree $U_\calc$ is then constructed as the tree of cylinders of this deformation space. \end{remark}